syncfusion-content/flutter-docs/Flutter/DateRangePicker/right-to-left.md

 ![RTL Date Range Picker](images/rtl/right_to_left.png)

 ### Changing the locale to RTL languages

-To change the date range picker rendering direction from right to left, you can change the locale to any of the RTL languages such as Arabic, Persian, Hebrew, Pashto, Urdu.
+To change the date range picker rendering direction from right to left, change the locale to any of the RTL languages such as Arabic, Persian, Hebrew, Pashto, and Urdu.

 {% tabs %}
 {% highlight Dart %}